atlasphp/Atlas.Orm/notes.md

 - ARRAY means "failed to fetch a rowset/recordset"

 ... but then do we sometimes want a new Row/Record or empty RowSet/RecordSet?
 Especially in a relationship.

-Consider a way to construct the Mapper with the Mapper Locator so it can fetch its own relateds.

 Identity Field.